 Note: This article addresses when a furnace won’t turn on.
-If your furnace is turning on, but blowing cold air, try: Heater Blowing Cold Air.
+If your furnace is turning on, but blowing cold air, or keeps turning on and off, try:

 Step 1: If Your Furnace Won’t Turn On, Check the Circuit Breakers.